-• What did you adjust for, how, and why?
+• What did you adjust for, how and why?

-There may be more than one paragraph for each of the above components of the results but rarely more than two paragraphs.
+There may be more than one paragraph for each of the above components of the results, but rarely more than two paragraphs.
 Recognize that some readers start with the tables.
 Thus, all tables should be clearly labeled.
-They should be viewed as standalone 'tables of results,' meaning they should have informative captions and no undefined abbreviations; footnotes may be used to define abbreviations, denote statistical significance, identify the statistical test, identify covariates in a multivariate model, or provide other information as necessary.
+They should be viewed as stand-alone 'tables of results,' which means that the tables should have informative captions and no undefined abbreviations; footnotes may be used to define abbreviations, denote statistical significance, identify the statistical test, identify covariates in a multivariate model, or provide other information as necessary.

 Figures should be included where they help the reader understand the methods, equipment, or results.
-Information that is not easily conveyed through other means should be represented in a figure.
-Like tables, figures should be able to be understood without the text and require informative captions.
+That which is not well conveyed other than through a figure should be represented in a figure.

+Figures/graphs should not be made in color unless absolutely necessary.
+Like tables, figures should be able to be understood without the text, and require informative captions.

 Discussion: The first paragraph should summarize the main results.
 The first sentence should hit the main conclusion of the entire research paper.
 Do not refer to a specific table or figure.
 However, discuss the results.
 The second paragraph generally includes how the results compare with prior results and the degree of significance.
+Again, do not refer to a specific table or figure but discuss the results.

-Either a paragraph on the study strengths or including the study strengths in the first paragraph or in the beginning of a later paragraph with limitations is usually necessary.
+Either a paragraph on the study strengths or including the study strengths in the first paragraph above or in the beginning of a paragraph with limitations below is usually necessary.

 There must be a paragraph on limitations.
 This paragraph should include how the limitations were addressed, where appropriate.
 A cautious, rational statement regarding whether the results should stand despite the limitations is appropriate.
 Sometimes, the strengths and limitations are combined in one paragraph.
 That is only appropriate when there are few to discuss.
-Otherwise, confusion will likely occur.
-Sometimes, a recommendation for additional research is suggested.
-However, a general statement to that effect is trite.
-If included, a precise recommendation of the specific study design as the next step is preferable.
+Otherwise confusion and poor writing are the predictable results of that approach.
+Sometimes, additional research is suggested.
+However, that statement has become rather trite; if included, a precise recommendation of the specific study design as the next step may be cautiously suggested.
 The last paragraph of the discussion should succinctly summarize your results.
 Avoid direct duplication of prior sentences.